-During the first Trump presidency, he and the Republicans took America straight down the ineffective road of trickle down, supply-side economics by encouraging domestic investment through tax cuts and less regulation – even though history pretty much tells us trickle down, supply-side economics doesn’t work if your main goal is to encourage economic growth.
+During the first Trump presidency, he and the Republicans took America straight down the ineffective road of encouraging domestic investment through nothing more than tax cuts and less regulation – even though history pretty much tells us these things (by themselves) don't work if your main goal is to encourage economic growth.

 This was a double-whammy because, not only was it clear from the jump that the Republican tax cuts were going to cost this nation a fortune, but the Federal Reserve Bank of San Francisco made clear at the time that “many recent studies have found that fiscal stimulus has a smaller impact when the economy is strong, implying that the near-term boost to GDP growth could be two-thirds or less of that from previous tax cuts.”